inkVerb/VIP/501/Lesson-09.md

 - This truncates everything after `|` Pipe in Titles, but pulls for an absent Credit first
 - Items are then processed:
   1. Starting in a PHP array
-  2. Into JSON for SQL entry
+  2. Into JSON-as-text for SQL entry
-  3. From JSON after SQL retrieval back into a PHP array
+  3. From JSON-as-text after SQL retrieval back into a PHP array
   4. Iterated into `<a>` links

 *Let's look at that code again, without all the explanation...*